ZenZN99/ZenZN99/README.md

 - 💻 Passionate about crafting full-stack web applications using modern technologies.
 - ⚡ Focused on clean code, performance, and great user experience.
 - 🎯 Currently improving my backend skills with Node.js and Express.js.
-- 🌍 Based in Türkiye | Open for remote opportunities.
+- 🌍  Open for remote opportunities.

 ---